 This evening’s event of pottery and tea appreciation has its beginning in an art exhibition by prison inmates a decade ago.
 When Singaporean artist Chen KeZhan, Director of Temenggong Artists-In-Residence, first saw Whye Kee’s vase, he immediately recognised a raw talent who had been given time and opportunity to become an accomplished artist/craftsman.
-Advocating LASELLE College of Arts to accept ex-inmates who have interests, and potential, in pursuing an art education, upon Whye Kee’s release from prison, KeChan financially supported him (and three other former inmates), during his first year at LASELLE.
+Advocating LASALLE College of Arts to accept ex-inmates who have interests, and potential, in pursuing an art education, upon Whye Kee’s release from prison, KeChan financially supported him (and three other former inmates), during his first year at LASALLE.
 KeChan’s continuous moral and financial support further encouraged Whye Kee to take a full pottery-making course to upgrade his basic skills.
 Deputy Prime Minister Tharman Shanmugaratnam and Mrs Jane Ittogi Shanmugaratnam are also instrumental in transforming Whye Kee into what he is today with care and community services.

 The fruits of Whye Kee’s labour are clearly evident in the teawares he has meticulously created for today’s event, where the art of Chinese tea culture is savoured with Bak Kut Teh – a complete meal of pork ribs in herbal soup, traditionally paired with Chinese tea, freshly brewed in situ by the patrons themselves, according to their preferred intensity of taste.

 Whye Kee’s current standing as a Singaporean potter is attested by a regular pool of collectors who enthusiastically follow his art and anticipates each series of his new teawares.
 His determination and transformation is a testament to and exemplar of how art can change one’s life.